Jasmine-Nova/Linux/README.md

 ### Productivity and Development Tools
 - `bat`: Cat clone with syntax highlighting and Git integration.
+- `broot`: Interactive directory navigation tool with a tree-like view.
 - `dolphin`: File manager.
 - `eza`: Modern replacement for `ls` with enhanced features.
 - `fd`: Simple, fast alternative to `find`.